 Unfortunately, the Race series was also long in the tooth even as Injection was released, and there’s no concealing the old tech it’s built on.
 Don’t let the flat lighting and dull graphics throw you off, though.
 A few minutes with these cars, especially if you have a quality force feedback wheel, and you won’t even notice the aged appearance.

-iRacing exists at the place where a game blurs the line between play and work.
+Welp, here we go.
+The Grand Poobah of simulation racing. iRacing blurs the line between play and work.
 Its cars and tracks are recreated with a fanatical attention to detail, and its league racing rules are about as serious as you’ll find in any racing club or at any track event in the world.
 This is a racing game for people who want the real thing and are willing to spend hours training for it.
 It is perhaps the pinnacle of Papyrus legend David Kaemmer’s career.
 For those of us who cut our teeth on the IndyCar and Grand Prix Legends game, that name alone is recommendation enough.

 iRacing is not cheap – though, at $50 a year, it’s better value than many an MMO – also, you should check out the best MMOs on PC.
 Nor is its emphasis on graphics.
 But its rewards are aimed at a specific and demanding group of players.
 When you’ve outgrown the Codemasters games, and even stuff like Race: Injection is wearing a little thin, this is where you go.
 Also, iRacing in VR is quite the experience, too.